 - due to hypertrophy (large size) of the piriformis muscle, where the muscle presses the nerve against the overlying sacrospinous ligament

 - due to direct pressure in the area – e.g. long durations cycling or during hip arthroscopy surgery where a stabilising ‘post’ may press against the perineum

 - perform specific tests in the clinic to see if nerve involvement is likely

 - provide treatments and give you exercises that may improve the health or movement of the nerve

 - help improve health of the muscles and tendons beside the nerve (this may be the source of nerve irritation)

 - review the positions you spend time in and activities you perform daily and provide strategies when performing these tasks that might help protect the nerve, thus reducing your symptoms.
-This may include changing your sitting or lying posture, or changing stretches or strength exercises that you have been performing that may be contributing to the irritation the nerve.
-You can read more about sitting and lying postures and the aids that you can use that may help: click here.
+This may include changing your sitting or lying posture, or changing stretches or strength exercises that you have been performing that may be contributing to the irritation the nerve

 - provide nerve gliding or mobility exercises that can be useful in some situations